 Review of Case Strategy to Defend Hit and Run Case

-It’s crucial that you get to an attorney right away and handle the case the right way.
-One of the biggest schemes that the police pull when it comes to these hit and run cases is that they do the best that they can to get ahold of your car and not let it go until you go in and make a statement and incriminate yourself.
+You must get to an attorney right away and handle the case correctly.
+One of the biggest schemes that the police pull when it comes to these hit and run cases is that they do the best they can to get ahold of your car and not let it go until you go in and make a statement incriminate yourself.

 - what your best strategy is;